fishjam-dev/membrane_rtc_engine/internal_docs/webrtc_media_events.md

 ### `prioritizeTrack`

-* Contains an id of the track that the peer wants to prioritize
+* Contains an id of the track that the client wants to prioritize

   ```json
   {